tomasz-solik/raspberry-pi-visualizations/README.md

 # Raspberry PI Visualizations
-Create visualizations from your music !
+Create own VFX visualizations from your music !